Split-Ensemble: Efficient OOD-aware Ensemble via Task and Model Splitting: Introduction

 In general, uncertainty estimation is not a trivial task.
 Practitioners often consider various statistics derived from the uncalibrated outputs of softmax classifiers as confidence scores~\citep{hendrycks22a}.
 On the other hand, deep ensembling is another popular approach~\citep{lakshminarayanan2017simple}, where uncertainty can be derived from predictions of independently trained deep networks.
 However, deep ensembles come with large memory and computational costs, which grow linearly with the ensemble size.
 Recent research investigates strategies to share and reuse parameters and processing across ensemble submodels~\citep{gal2016dropout, wen2020batchensemble, turkoglu2022film}.
 Though these techniques reduce memory overheads, they suffer from the reduced submodel diversity and, thus, uncertainty calibration.
 Moreover, their computational costs remain similar to the naive deep ensemble since the inference through each individual submodel is still required.

 More advanced methods for uncertainty estimation using a single model include temperature scaling, adversarial perturbation of inputs~\citep{liang2017enhancing}, and classifiers with the explicit OOD class trained by OOD-aware outlier exposure training~\citep{hendrycks2018deep}.
-However, as outlier exposure methods typically outperform other approaches that do not rely on external OOD-like data, OOD data distribution can be unknown or unavailable to implement effective outlier exposure training in practical applications.
+However, as outlier exposure methods typically outperform other approaches that do not utilize external OOD-like data, OOD data distribution can be unknown or unavailable to implement effective outlier exposure training in practical applications.

 This work aims to propose novel training objectives and architectures to build a classifier with a single-model cost, without external OOD proxy data, while achieving ensemble-level performance and uncertainty estimation.
 To avoid the redundancy of having multiple ensemble submodels learn the same task, we, instead, split an original multiclass classification task into multiple complementary subtasks.
 As illustrated in Figure~\ref{fig:intro}, each subtask is defined by considering a subset of classes in the original training data as ID classes.
 Then, the rest of the training set is a proxy for OOD distribution for the subtask.
-This enables our novel \textit{training objective with subtask splitting}, where each submodel is trained with OOD-aware subtask objectives without external data.
+Feature similarity is used in grouping the subtasks so that the ID and OOD classes can be well separated.
+This enables our novel \textit{training objective with subtask splitting}, where each submodel learns an OOD-aware objective for generalizable uncertainty estimation without external data.
 Finally, an ensemble of all submodels implements the original multiclass classification.